ohhsodead/FileMasta/README.md

 <details>
 <summary>Is this application secure?</summary>
 <br>
 Yes.
-All communications between our servers and your client is 100% secure.
+All communications between our servers (FYI, we use Dropbox and GitHub) and your client is 100% secure.
 </details>
 <br>
 <details>